Valencia walk off pitch after defender Diakhaby accuses Cadiz's Cala of racial abuse | Goal.com

 What happened?

-The incident began in the 29th minute, with the centre-back Diakhaby moving into the midfield to confront Cala.
+The incident began with the score tied 1-1 in the 29th minute, with the centre-back Diakhaby moving into the midfield to confront Cala.

 As play continued around them, the two were seen in a heated exchange before the referee moved to break up the pair.